ninjaaron/pyfil/README.rst

 actions to run before or after the loop.
 Note that the --pre option is run with exec instead of eval, and therefore output is never printed, and statements may be used.
-This is for things like initializing container types. --post is automatically printed and statements are not allowed (unless --quiet is used). --loop is implied if either of these options are used.
+This is for things like initializing container types or importing additional libraries. --post is automatically printed and statements are not allowed (unless --quiet is used). --loop is implied if either of these options are used.

 Using ``-s``/``--split`` or ``-F``/``--field-sep`` for doing awk things also implies --loop.
 The resulting list is named ``f`` in the execution